 wiki- process embedded text using Wiki syntax and keywords.
 Directive applies HTML escaping.

 parameter- no parameters

 body- text to process

-diff- render html element presenting text change.
-Mark deleted and added sections of text with given styles.
+diff- render an HTML element that highlights changes applied to text.
+Deleted and added sections of text are marked with different styles.

 oldText- old version of text

 newText- new version of text